 Since 1975, New Zealand has had a primary all-source intelligence assessments agency, then called the External Intelligence Bureau, now called the National Assessments Bureau.
 NAB’s history dates back further to 1949 when, under a different name and with different functions, it was part of New Zealand’s military:

 1953 - Joint Intelligence Bureau (JIB)

 1975 - External Intelligence Bureau (EIB)

 2010 - National Assessments Bureau (NAB)

 Over time NAB has evolved into a fully civilian agency, and since 1990 has been part of the Department of Prime Minister and Cabinet.
 NAB sits within DPMC’s National Security Group.

 In March 2010, the External Assessments Bureau became NAB reflecting its domestic and external mandate.
-In addition to its core assessment function, picked up its role of co-ordinating intelligence assessment and promoting standards of intelligence analysis across the New Zealand Government.
+In addition to its core assessment function, picked up its role of coordinating intelligence assessment and promoting standards of intelligence analysis across the New Zealand Government.